 - Furthermore, the money in your account can be used to purchase products and services from the marketplace.
 The percentage that you use for these purchases will grow monthly in your account.

-- In order to cash out the money in your account it must first mature for 90 days.
-At this time your can request a cash out through PayPal or a bank check.
+- In order to cash out the money in your account, it must first mature for 90 days.
+At this time you can request a cash out through PayPal or a bank check.
 What does this actually mean?
-The money you’ve earn in January needs to mature for 90 days.
+The money you’ve earned in January needs to mature for 90 days.
 Therefore, you can’t cash out this money until May.